FBNKCMaster/xTenant/README.md

 # ![xTenant Logo](xTenant_Logo.png)

-xTenant handles everything for you to make your Laravel app multi-tenant ready with ease.
+> ### xTenant handles everything for you to make your Laravel app multi-tenant ready with ease.

+(WARRANTY: This work still in beta stage, so no guarantees to use for production)

 ------